Get inspired!

 Designed with modular units to accommodate diverse user needs and enhance functionality.

-The Byre-Dwelling project reinterprets the traditional barn architecture of the European countryside.
-Strategically located along the European Velo Stops, this architectural design functions as a rest point for cyclists traveling through the extensive trail network.
-The project incorporates a mix of living spaces, common areas, and storage facilities, all designed to accommodate the needs of visitors while reflecting local traditions and sustainable practices.
+Byre-Dwelling reinterprets the design of traditional barn architecture of the European countryside.
+Strategically located along the European Velo Stops, it functions as a rest point for cyclists traveling through the extensive trail network.
+The design incorporates a mix of living spaces, common areas, and storage facilities, all designed to accommodate the needs of visitors while reflecting local traditions and sustainable practices.

 Noticed a mistake?